a-gavin/a-gavin.github.io/content/blog/wifi-packet-capture.md

 #### 7\.2 Configure monitor to desired channel

 **NOTE:** This assumes your radio supports the channel you would like to sniff.
 The [previous step](#7-1-verify-that-the-channel-you-want-to-sniff-is-supported) details how to check.
-Also, if you do not configure the channel, the monitor will default to the 2.4GHz channel 1 (20MHz channel width).
+Also, if you do not configure the channel, the monitor will default to the 2.4GHz channel 1 with 20MHz channel width.

-The following methods show how to configure the monitor frequency, each using a different command syntax:
+The following methods demonstrate how to configure the monitor frequency (channel), each using a different command syntax:

 1. Using channel width (generally easier)